English Department Policy Statement on Personnel

-Files for candidates in their third year must be completed by November 15.
+Files for candidates in their third year must normally be completed by October 15.
+The PC may choose to adjust the date if more time is needed.
 Student evaluations for the current semester will be added after they are collected.

-Files for tenure candidates in their *fifth year must be completed by April 15.
+Files for tenure candidates in their *fifth year must normally be completed by April 15.
+The PC may choose to adjust the date if more time is needed.
 Student evaluations for the current semester will be added after they are collected.

 The Personnel Committee serving in the *sixth year shall consider the report prepared at the end of the candidate's *fifth year.
 The tenured faculty of the department shall meet as a group to discuss and exchange evaluations of tenure candidates in the fall semester of their *sixth year of service.
 During that meeting the Chair will present a summary of the letters already solicited from untenured members of the department (in at least their third year of service) and offer a preliminary assessment of each candidate from the Personnel Committee, including their perceptions of class visits during the *fifth-year review.
 Following that meeting the Chair will invite tenured members of the department to indicate clearly support or lack of support for the candidate in written statements which will be forwarded to the committee.